Chess World Cup: History

+Similarly named tournaments

+Before FIDE introduced the Chess World Cup, the breakaway Grandmasters Association (GMA) organized six tournaments in 1988–1989 which they termed the 'GMA World Cup'.
+Participants were high-ranking grandmasters; each round was a large round robin termed a 'Grand Prix'.
+They were considered the flagship tournaments of the GMA but were abandoned as the association gradually collapsed in the early 1990s.

 FIDE World Cup (2000–2002)

 In 2000 and 2002 FIDE, the International Chess Federation, staged their "First Chess World Cup" and "Second Chess World Cup" respectively.
 These were major tournaments, but not directly linked to the World Chess Championship.
 Both the 2000 and 2002 events were won by Viswanathan Anand of India.

 Winners

 Both tournaments began with a round-robin stage, consisting of four groups of six players each.
 The top two players from each group were subsequently seeded into an eight-player single-elimination bracket.

 FIDE World Cup (2005–present)

 Since 2005, a different event of the same name has been part of the World Chess Championship cycle.
 This event is being held every two years.
 It is a 128-player knockout tournament, in the same style as the Tilburg tournament between 1992 and 1994, or the 1998, 1999, 2000, 2002 and 2004 FIDE World Championships.

 The event was held in 2005, 2007, 2009, and 2011 in Khanty-Mansiysk, and subsequently FIDE has given preference to bids for the Olympiad that also contain a bid for the preceding World Cup.
 During the 2015 finals of the World Cup, the main organizer commented "We received the right to host the Olympiad and then we were given an additional event – the World Cup."

 The Chess World Cup 2005 qualified ten players for the Candidates Tournament for the World Chess Championship 2007.
 Since then, every World Cup has qualified between one and three players for the Candidates Tournament.

 Two World Cup qualifiers (Boris Gelfand in 2009 and Sergey Karjakin in 2015) won the subsequent Candidates tournament and played in the World Championship match, in 2012 and 2016 respectively.